-- Employees will end up paying twice for health insurance.
+- Employees will end up paying twice for health insurance coverage.

 - It can be an administrative mess, especially when claims are involved.
 Employees have to handle all the claims on their own, and things can get complicated if one plan is an HMO and the other is a PPO.

-- If one plan doesn’t have in-depth coverage, the other can fill in the gaps.
-For example, if the primary plan pays 80 percent of a procedure, the other plan could handle the difference.
+- If one plan doesn’t have in-depth coverage, the other can fill in the gaps for health care costs.
+For example, if the primary health care plan pays 80 percent of a procedure, the other plan could handle the difference.